To be considered successful, a nonprofit fundraising event should be both fun for the attendees and lucrative for the organization!

-- Practice makes perfect, or at least less chance for error!
+- Practice makes perfect – or at least reduces the chance for errors

 - Assign everyone their “roles” for the event in advance

-- Provide a script or itinerary of where people need to be & when, along with their task assignments
+- Provide a script or itinerary of where people need to be and when along with their task assignments

 - Don’t wait until the last minute to develop a thank you strategy

 - Assume all contributors will notice if they’re not shown appreciation

 - Donors, volunteers, vendors, board members, your staff, and anyone else who helped the event be successful should be sent a personalized thank you

 - Do what is most reasonable for your organization, but at the very least send a personalized email